junegoo94/Hybrid-Segmentor/README.md

 |`test`|IMG / GT|RGB images and binary annotation for testing|
 |`val`|IMG / GT|RGB images and binary annotation for validation|

-#### To download the dataset from the link, please cite "Dataset Reference" below.
+#### To download the dataset from the link, please cite "Hybrid-Segmentor & CrackVision12K" below.

 ## 3. Set-Up
 **Training**